Catholic Church sex abuse cases in the United States: Pope Francis

 The Pontifical Commission for the Protection of Minors (Pontificia Commissione per la Tutela dei Minori) was instituted by Pope Francis on 22 March 2014 for the safeguarding of minors.
 It is headed by Boston's Cardinal Archbishop, Sean P. O'Malley, O.F.M.
 Cap.

-2020 Vatican report on Theodore McCarrick
+2020 Vatican report on McCarrick

-In October 2018, the Holy See announced that it would conduct an investigation into how allegations against Theodore McCarrick, a former cardinal and Catholic Archbishop of Washington, D.C. from 2001 to 2006, who was laicized in February 2019, following credible allegations of repeated sexual misconduct towards children and seminarians, were handled.
+In October 2018, the Holy See announced that it would conduct an investigation into how allegations against Theodore McCarrick, a former cardinal and Catholic Archbishop of Washington, D.C. from 2001 to 2006 were handled.
+McCarrick was laicized in February 2019, following credible allegations of repeated sexual misconduct towards children and seminarians.
 The Report was published on Tuesday, Nov.
 10, at 2p.m. local time in Rome, under the title "Report on the Holy See's institutional knowledge and decision-making process related to former Cardinal Theodore Edgar McCarrick (from 1930 to 2017)".

 Summarizing the key findings of the Report, Andrea Tornielli said:

-Pope John Paul II and Pope Benedict XVI were both blamed in the Vatican report for allowing McCarrick to rise in power despite the fact that they both knew of sex abuse allegations against him.
+Pope John Paul II and Pope Benedict XVI were both blamed in the Vatican report for allowing McCarrick to rise in power although they both knew of sex abuse allegations against him.